Privatix/privatix/doc/privatix-core/core/messaging/access/access-template.md

   * `Service custom fields` - \(aka additional parameters\) any fields that needed for particular service operation.
 They do not processed by `Privatix core`, but passed to `Service adapter` for any custom logic.
 * `UI schema` - schema that can be used by GUI to display fields for best user experience \(currently not implemented\)

 Each `Access template` has unique hash.
 Any access message always includes in its body hash of corresponding `access template`.
-That's how access message is linked to template and related `service plug-in`.
+That's how access message is linked to template and related `service module`.
 When Client receives access message, he checks that:

 * Access template with noted hash exists in Client's database
 * Access message passes validation according to access template